Consuming Messages in Transactions

 Guaranteed messages can then be received from the destination endpoint through the consumer flow either:

-• asynchronously, through a message receive callback (for the C API), or message receive delegate (for the .NET API).
+• asynchronously, through a message receive callback (for the Solace C API), or message receive delegate (for the Solace .NET API).

 • synchronously, through individual receive calls.
 The calls required to synchronously consume messages in a transaction are listed below.

-For the C and .NET APIs, when a consumer flow is created, it is in a start state.
+For the Solace C API and Solace .NET API, when a consumer flow is created, it is in a start state.
 The start/stop state of a consumer flow can be set through the flow properties.

 To Create a Consumer Flow in a Transacted Session